GunnarGriese/gunnargriese.github.io/_posts/2024-01-31-consent-mode-v2.md

 ### Using gtag.js (web)

 The Google tag (gtag.js) is a JavaScript tagging framework and API that allows you to send event data to Google Analytics, Google Ads, and other GMP tools.
 The gtag.js tagging library uses the global `gtag()` function to send data to Google's servers.
-The gtag.js library supports Consent Mode v2 natively and allows for the implementation of the two key commands mentioned above.
+The gtag.js library supports Consent Mode v2 natively and allows for implementing the two key commands mentioned above.

 #### Set default consent state